New local business owners thrive in pandemic and supply chain issues

 “People are running out of pots like they were running out everything else,” David Williams, Daddy Daughter Decor co-owner, said.
 We’ll go somewhere and find 100 pots and purchase all of them, and they kind of look at us like, ‘You want 100 of these?’”

 Each business owner said they’ve expanded their services recently.
-H&H offers a candle-making bar where for customers to create their own scented candles while Daddy Daughter Decor plans to create a collection different themed pots.
+H&H offers a candle-making bar for customers to create their own scented candles, while Daddy Daughter Decor plans to create a collection different themed pots.